go-gitea/gitea/README.md

 1. **YOU MUST READ THE [Contributors Guide](https://github.com/go-gitea/gitea/CONTRIBUTING.md) BEFORE STARTING TO WORK ON A PULL REQUEST**.
 4. If you think there are vulnerabilities in the project, please talk privately to **security@gitea.io**.
 Thanks!
-6. If your team/company is using Gogs and would like to put your logo on [our website](https://gitea.io), contact us by any means.
+6. If your team/company is using Gitea and would like to put your logo on [our website](https://gitea.io), contact us by any means.

 ## Purpose